thebeebs/oracle-code-adventures/readme.md

 # [Kubernetes - Space Race](kubernetes/README.md)

-In this Adventure, you will walk in the footsteps of the USSR and USA in their quest to dominate space.
+In this Adventure, you will walk in the footsteps of the USSR in their quest to dominate space.

-You will use Kubectl to deploy and manage prebuilt container images.
-Launching Sputnik satellites, Laika (the First Dog in Space), Gagarin, and then Finally Apollo 11.
+You will use Kubectl and Wercker to deploy and manage an application that represents Sputnik (the first satellite in space) we wil deploy Sputnik to space (well Kubernetes at least).

 * You will learn how to manage and deploy containers on Kubernetes.
 * You will learn how to manage continuous integration and continuous deployment of your container in a DevOps manner.